 The Great Hall is truly amazing.
 So many details.
 Surrounding it during the time of our visit were a myriad of costumes that were a part of the temporary “Wizarding Costumes” exhibit.

-Then, there is the Gryffindor bedroom, the potions lab, Hagrid’s house, an exhibit dedicated to how the animal actors were trained and much, much more Harry Potter goodness.
+Then, the Gryffindor bedroom, the potions lab, Hagrid’s house, an exhibit dedicated to how the animal actors were trained, and much more Harry Potter goodness.

 The next room has the scene where Nagini the snake slithers across the dining table to attack a Hogwarts teacher, the flying car Ron’s brothers used to rescue Harry from Privet Drive, and more.
-A staff member here also teaches how to properly use a wand.
+A staff member here also teaches how to use a wand properly.

 Then, it’s time to take a walk through the Forbidden Forest.
 The spiders are enormous and cool.